List of countries by ethnic and cultural diversity level

-This article contains lists of countries ranked by ethnic and cultural diversity level.
+This is a list of countries by ethnic and cultural diversity level, as per Fearon's analysis.

 Methodology

 The lists are commonly used in economics literature to compare the levels of ethnic, cultural, linguistic and religious fractionalization in different countries.

 Fractionalization is the probability that two individuals drawn randomly from the country's groups are not from the same group (ethnic, religious, or whatever the criterion is).
-Note that in Fearon's analysis, only groups containing over one percent of the country's population were considered.
-This limit made Papua New Guinea (PNG) an interesting oddity; as none of its thousands of groups included more than one percent of the population, it was considered to have zero groups and thus have a perfect fractionalization score of 1.
+In Fearon's analysis, only groups containing over one percent of the country's population were considered.
+This limit made Papua New Guinea an outlier; as none of its thousands of groups included more than one percent of the population, it was considered to have zero groups and thus have a perfect fractionalization score of 1.

 The two lists have been described by Alesina and Ferrara as follows: